 All of the other responses have been spot on and it really depends on what kind of experience you're looking for.
 In my opinion, you don't have to be in the center of Seoul (which can be really chaotic) to enjoy it's benefits.
 One requirement of mine was that no matter where I lived it had to be connected to Seoul via the subway.
 My city of Ansan has all of the modern conveniences I need, but when I feel like going into Seoul I'm only an hour away on the subway.
 Good luck! over 6 years ago

 Wow, good explanation Jeanne Marie Joubert.
-I was in Busan for 10 day, it was amazing, I would like to return. over 4 years agoAnswered by Humberto Herrera via WorldNomads.com
+I was in Busan for 10 day, it was amazing, I would like to return. almost 5 years agoAnswered by Humberto Herrera via WorldNomads.com

 Uijongbu is a really good place to live.
 The Shin do branew apartments are very nice !
-It's rather expensive but a lot if military families live there so you'll see a lot of English speaking people there over 4 years agoAnswered by Lee via WorldNomads.com
+It's rather expensive but a lot if military families live there so you'll see a lot of English speaking people there almost 5 years agoAnswered by Lee via WorldNomads.com